crisperdue/prooftoys-site/content/_index.md

 - Develop your understanding of sound and practical proof techniques.

-- Even assist you in solving algebra problems.
+- Demonstrate solutions of algebra problems as proofs.

 ### **Ways to start**